 Vic Rathbone – BSc(Hons), MHPC, MCSP

 Victoria qualified as a physiotherapist in 2010 and has experience with rehabilitation of adults and children with neurological and orthopaedic injuries.
 She delivers efficient goal led physiotherapy.
 She has worked within schools and is a keen member of client’s multi-disciplinary teams to ensure that therapy is delivered optimally.
-She utilises adjuncts to therapy including taping, electrical stimulation and robotics.
+She utilises adjuncts to therapy including taping, electrical stimulation.
 She has experience managing contractures and high tone.
-She is a qualified SMART Assessor (for people with disorders of consciousness), a rebound therapist and a Halliwick tutor.
+She is a qualified SMART Assessor (for people with disorders of consciousness), a rebound therapist and Vic is trained in the Halliwick Concept.

 Helen Johnson – BSc(Hons), MHPC, MCSP